 The Cultivation zone ranges in elevation from 2,600 ft to 6,000 ft.
 It is comprised of many rivers, farmland, and villages.
 And guess what?
 For us coffee lovers, here’s where Africa’s best coffee comes from.
 Cool huh?

 The Rainforest zone ranges in elevation from 6,000 to a bit over 9,000 ft.
 There is a rich diversity of flora and fauna.
 The forest is very dense.
 But, the colors are merely astounding and vibrant.
 Perfect place for snapshots.

 The Heather-Moorland zone ranges in elevation from 9,000 ft to around 13,000 ft.
 The temperature is quite unpredictable.
-During the day we can experience temperatures of 100◦F (40◦), and during the night it can go down to 32◦F (0◦C) or even lower!
-And, not to mention we might run into gusty winds, rocky trails, less rain, and giant heathers and wild grasses.
-But still, if an 83-year-old was able to climb it, anyone can.
-Yet at this point, the views are breathtaking.
+During the day you can experience temperatures of 100◦F (40◦), and during the night it can go as low as 32◦F (0◦C) or even lower!
+And, not to mention we might run into gusty winds, rocky trails, giant heathers, and wild grasses.
+But if an 83-year-old was able to climb it, anyone can.
+And, the views are breathtaking.

 The Desert zone elevation ranges from 13,000 ft up to 16,000 ft.
 Rain is scarce, and barely any plants survive here.
-However, we will see many volcanic rocks.
-From here we can look at the glaciers clinging to the Kibo cone.
+However, you will see many volcanic rocks.
+From here you can see the glaciers clinging to the Kibo cone.

 At last, the Arctic zone is in sight.
 The Arctic zone elevation begins at around 16,000 ft.
-Just a small push will get us to accomplish our goal.
+Just a small push will get you to accomplish your goal.
 No giving up now.
 If you have the will, you have the power.

 Interested?
 Are you bold enough to take the Kili challenge?
 For more information or booking, check it out here.